ylabonte/procon-ip-rc/README.md

 As soon as the project reaches a usable state, this documentation will be updated as well.

-Feel free to fork, fix or extend this project and contribute your changes in form of a pull requests.
+Feel free to fork, fix or extend this project at your will.
+Contributions in form of pull requests are also very welcome.

 _This project was generated with [Angular CLI](https://github.com/angular/angular-cli)_
 _and visualized with [Angular Material](https://material.angular.io/)._